A little more than a year after undergoing elective shoulder surgery, I was faced with another surgical decision.

 After just a few weeks post-op, I knew that I had made the right decision.
 The discomfort level was a fraction of what it had been prior to the surgery and the knee no longer throbbed in the middle of the night.
 I was thrilled.
 The medial meniscal arthroscopic surgery addressed the tears and removed my pain.

-Should I attribute my pain free state to the placebo effect that Seth Godin gleefully wrote about last month?
+Should I attribute my pain-free state to the placebo effect that Seth Godin gleefully wrote about last month?
 In his blog post, Sham Surgery, he refers to a 2014 review that is mentioned in the article, Surgery Is One Hell of A Placebo.
 Christie Aschwanden discusses the outcomes associated with sham surgeries.
 These peculiar studies compare elective surgical procedures to sham surgeries.
-It’s unclear what type of people would consent to undergoing a fake surgery for the sake of scientific research.
+It’s unclear what type of people would consent to undergo a fake surgery for the sake of scientific research.
 While the data suggests that invasive surgical procedures can cause a strong placebo effect, I don’t believe that these studies should stop anyone from consenting to a real surgical procedure to address a diagnosed issue.

 I find it illogical that the part of the tear that was getting stuck in my knee and limiting my range of motion would have healed on its own without surgical intervention.
 My exceptionally competent physical therapist, Mike, tried everything he could to eliminate my discomfort and improve my mobility.
 However, I do agree with Seth Godin that the placebo effect should make people think twice before starting medication or consenting to a surgical procedure.
 However, I don’t feel that the placebo effect can always remedy a medical problem.